adrianschrader/gfs-fouriertransform/README.md

 # gfs-fouriertransform
-Presentation and project documentation about the basics of integral transformation and fourier spectral analysis
+Presentation and project documentation about the basics of integral transformation and fourier spectral analysis.